factorial-io/fabalicious/README.md

     The main use-case is to run different scripts per type, see the `common`-section.
 * `branch` the name of the branch to use for deployments, they get ususally checked out and pulled from origin. `gitRootFolder` should be the base-folder, where the local git-repository is.
 (If not explicitely set, fabalicious uses the `rootFolder`)
 * `rootFolder`  the web-root-folder of the installation, typically exposed to the public.
-* `backupFolder` the folder, where fabalicious shuld store its backups into
+* `backupFolder` the folder, where fabalicious should store its backups into
 * `siteFolder` is a drupal-specific folder, where the settings.php resides for the given installation.
 This allows to interact with multisites etc.
 * `filesFolder` the path to the files-folder, where user-assets get stored and which should be backed up by the `files`-method
 * `tmpFolder` name of tmp-folder, defaults to `/tmp`